Dist-Systems/hugo-test/README.md

-# Test of Seclab Website on github with hugo
+# Test of Website on github with hugo

 took the HUGO website from gitlab and tried to build it with githib actions...